simul/simul.github.io/tutorials/water/probes.md

 Attaching a probe to a object is as simple as adding a trueSKY Water Buoyancy component to your object, and then adding a trueSKY Water probe onto the buoyancy component.

 Once a probe has been attached to an object it will by default be set to a "physics" probe type.
 This probe type allows for [buoyancy](buoyancy) to be enabled.
-However there are multiple other probe types that can be used.
+However, there are multiple other probe types that can be used.

 <b> Physics </b> This is the default probe type, and allows for buoyancy to be used.
 Setup for this can be found [here](buoyancy)